A new fractal dimension: The topological Hausdorff dimension: Open Problems

-We are indebted to U. B. Darji and A. M\'ath\'e for some illuminating discussions, in particular to U. B. Darji for suggesting ideas that led to the results of Section \ref{s:equivalent} and hence to the simplification of certain proofs.
+We are indebted to U. B. Darji and A. M\'ath\'e for some illuminating discussions, in particular to U. B. Darji for suggesting ideas that led to the results of Section~\ref{s:equivalent} and hence to the simplification of certain proofs.
+We thank the anonymous referee for several helpful suggestions.